rizalp/sql-to-json/README.md

 # SqlToJson
 #### Mapping SQL Query result into JSON

-This is a tool to convert SQL Query results into JSON file.
-Implemented using JDBC and currently only supports MySQL.
+This is tools to convert SQL Query result into JSON file.
+Implemented using JDBC and Currently only support MySQL, altough other DBMS is planned soon.

 ## Usage
 1. Import this project into Eclipse